 CASAA – The Consumer Advocates for Smoke-free Alternatives Association has made it easy for all vapers to contact their state representatives and senators to request they vote for fair regulations that focus on quality e-cigarette production and age restrictions and less on costly, unreasonable new product filings that will stifle ecig innovation.

 Smokers who have tried pharmaceutical nicotine replacement products and failed, continue to be attracted to vaping; the smoking alternative more doctors are recommending; one that offers the physical sensation of smoking without the tobacco combustion, tobacco smoke, flame or toxins of tobacco cigarettes.

 Way back in September of 2014 the CDC reported that e-cigarette use by American smokers and former smokers increased nearly fourfold from 2010 to 2013 going from 9.8 percent in 2010 to 36.5 percent in 2013.
 A 2018 nationwide survey found that 10.8 million adults in the US are vaping.

 The Chairman of the Tobacco Control Task Force, Dr. Joel Nitzkin has said,

 “If we get all tobacco smokers to switch from regular cigarettes to electronic cigarettes, we would eventually reduce the US death toll from more than 400,000 a year to less than 4,000, maybe as low as 400.”

 E-cigarette use is a consumer phenomenon that has been called a “revolution” against tobacco.
 It is consumer driven.
 The tobacco giants know that once ecig use hits critical mass, it will become unstoppable and tobacco smoking may very well become a thing of the past.
-Perhaps then they will truly embrace the industry and will join the ranks of e-cigarette innovators.

 It’s easy to stand up for fair FDA regulations.
 Sign the CASAA petition now.